 "Maggies" head south for the winter, where they can be found on shade coffee farms, which provide habitat absent from the sun coffee farms that are rapidly replacing them.
 One of those places is Gaia Estate in Nicaragua, where Ruby-throated Hummingbird and Western Tanager are also found.

 Males sing two different songs: one for courtship and the other to mark their territories.

 Although the population of Magnolia Warblers is thought to be increasing slightly, the birds are often victims of collisions with towers and other man-made structures, especially during migration.
-Deforestation on their nesting and wintering habitats is also a threat.
+Habitat loss on their nesting and wintering grounds is also a threat.